SJ4030 - Approaches to Film and Television (2022/23)

 This module introduces key academic skill for students of film such as textual analysis, referring to secondary sources in academic writing and essay writing so that students acquire the necessary knowledge and theoretical background to move to level 5.

-• Evaluate the theoretical approaches to film that they have learned to review
+LO2: Evaluate the theoretical approaches to film and television that they have learned to review.

-• Apply key theoretical models in Film and television studies to specific film texts.
+LO3: Apply key theoretical models in Film and Television Studies to specific film texts

 On this module, through on-going coursework, assessments are both formative and summative.

-David Bordwell and Kristin Thompson, Film Art: an Introduction (New York: McGraw Hill, 1993).
+David Bordwell and Kristin Thompson, Film Art.
+An Introduction (New York: McGraw-Hill, 1979) (any edition – page numbers for reading may vary).

 Leo Braudy and Marshall Cohen (eds.), Film Theory and Criticism, 6th edition, (New York: Oxford University Press, 2004).